upperstream/packer-templates/debian/debian-12/README.md

   Defaults to `e1000`.
 * `vmware_vhv_enabled` - Instruct whether nested virtualisation is
   enabled for VMware box.
 Defaults to `FALSE`.
+* `vm_name` - VM name of the box being created.
+If this value is not given, VM name will be determined based on Debian release version, CPU name, and variant name.

 - - -